 The purpose of the investigation is to determine whether or not it is true that a French government-owned company sold the technology.
 If true, it would violate international regulations and laws concerning technology export and human rights abuse.
 Additionally, if it is found that the technology was sold in violation of UN Security Council sanctions against Libya, this would be considered a serious crime in France.

-As part of their investigation, PNF has requested information from multiple sources including documents from the companies involved, interviews with those involved, and reviews of contracts between them related to software development and supply.
+As part of their investigation, PNF has requested information from multiple sources including documents from the companies involved, interviews with those involved, and evaluations of contracts between them related to software development and supply.
 They are also taking testimony from various government officials who might have granted authorizations for such contracts.
 They have also consulted with outside experts about digital security systems and examining evidence that may have been provided by outside sources which could reveal connections between these companies and any possible violations of international laws or regulations.
 In addition to these investigations, PNF is gathering economic data about these deals to provide further follow-up analysis as needed.

 The findings of the investigation